NiJeTi/cinema-keeper-legacy/README.md

 5. Click *Copy ID*
 6. Type `!cast <id>`
 7. Such a very good boi-bot will mention every user in the channel

+---

+### Quotes storage

+### Add
+1. Use `/quote` slash command
+2. Select user
+3. Enter something that they said
+4. Send
+5. Quote has been saved

+### Get
+1. Use `/quote` slash command
+2. Select user
+3. Send
+4. All quotes of the user has been displayed